tyto8880/bison-code/README.md

 GENERATE CONSOLE PRODUCER FOR GIVEN <topic_name>
 <pre><code>...\Kafka>bin\windows\kafka-console-producer.bat --topic all-event-data --broker-list localhost:9092 --property "parse.key=true" --property "key.separator=:" </code></pre>
-NOTE: This opens up a connection where you can input a key value pair to the specified topic with the syntax key:value
+`NOTE:` This opens up a connection where you can input a key value pair to the specified topic with the syntax key:value

+### File and Demo Program Explanation:

+### How To Run The Demo:
+This section details how to run the demo so that the funcitonality is clearly displayed.
+`NOTE:` This demonstration was created using the IntelliJ IDEA.
+If you wish to compile/run this demo without using and IDE, you must run/compile with proper specifications for a Maven project.

+- Start Zookeeper and Kafka server
+- Run CreateTopics.bat (if running linux/mac you can simply update this file to adhere to the shell you are using)
+- Run ProduceData.java
+- Run MainDataRouting.java
+- Generate a console consumer for the topic you wish to view using the command provided above
+- Rerun ProduceData.java with the console consumer active to see the routing  take place